EU/EEA citizens and social welfare payments

 If you are sick and unable to work temporarily, you can claim:

-If you become incapacitated, this means you are unable to work permanently and have enough social insurance contributions you can claim Invalidity Pension.
+If you become incapacitated (that is, you are unable to work permanently) and have enough social insurance contributions you can claim Invalidity Pension.
 If you do not have the contributions to get the full rate of Invalidity Pension, you may be entitled to a reduced payment if you do not have enough Irish contributions, but have contributions from another EEA country or Switzerland.

 Each social welfare payment has its own conditions.
-This page explains about residence rules only.
 You can read about the rules for each payment in our social welfare section.

 Some payments are only available if you are ‘habitually resident’ in Ireland.
 The Department of Social Protection assesses if you have: